-- 01 To mitigate the adverse impact of intrusive development. - To encourage appropriate redevelopment of identified intrusive development 02
+- O1 To mitigate the adverse impact of intrusive development. - O2 To encourage appropriate redevelopment of identified intrusive development.

-- Alterations must mitigate the impact of the scale, proportions, materials and design idioms C1 of intrusive buildings and improve the relationship of these buildings to the streetscape. - Design for development on intrusive sites must demonstrate the application of C2 contemporary design techniques, materials and finithes, scale, form, massing, details orientation and setting that respect the character of the adjacent historical context. .tri. , setbacks Anthe A The design must make a positive contribution the character of Paddington. - Alterations must retain existing setbacks from side and front boundaries.
+- C1 Alterations must mitigate the impact of the scale, proportions, materials and design idioms of intrusive buildings and improve the relationship of these buildings to the streetscape. - C2 Design for development on intrusive sites must demonstrate the application of contemporary design techniques, materials and finishes, scale, form, massing, details orientation and setting that respect the character of the adjacent historical context.
+The design must make a positive contribution to the character of Paddington. - C3 Alterations must retain existing setbacks from side and front boundaries.